dlang-community/D-YAML/doc/html/_sources/articles/spec_differences.txt

 Differences that can cause valid YAML documents not to load:

-* At the moment, all mappings in the internal representation are ordered, and a comparison for equality between equal mappings with differing order will return false.
-This will be fixed once Phobos has a usable map type or D associative arrays work with variants.
 * No support for byte order marks and multiple Unicode encodings in a stream.
 * Plain scalars in flow context cannot contain ``,``, ``:`` and ``?``.
   This might change with ``:`` in the future.